jkovacic/FreeRTOS-GCC-ARM926ejs/README.md

 "killing" the instance of Qemu (an "equivalent" to switching off the board).
 A convenience Bash script _stop\_qemu.sh_ (it must be run in another shell) is provided to automate the process.
-Note that it may not work properly if several instances of _qemu-system-arm_ are running.
+Note that it may not work properly if multiple instances of _qemu-system-arm_ are running.

 For more details, see extensive comments in both scripts.